plerk/Devel-Unhide/README.md

     my $bool = is_devel_hidden;

-Returns true if [Devel::Hide](https://metacpan.org/pod/Devel::Hide) is loaded and currently on.
+Returns true if [Devel::Hide](https://metacpan.org/pod/Devel::Hide), or [Test::Without::Module](https://metacpan.org/pod/Test::Without::Module) is loaded and currently active.
+Other similar modules may be added in the future as needed.

 # AUTHOR